igorescobar/nodejs-playground/crosswords/README.md

 # How it works?
 It's pretty simple.
-Once input the words you would like to add to the board, the algorithm calulate all possible possitions for each inputed word.
+Once inputed the words you would like to add to the board, the algorithm calulates all possible positions for each word (vertically and horizontally).
-Once it have the answer, the algorithm pick a random possible position for each word.
+Once it has the answer, the algorithm pick a random possible position for each word and plot it to the board.
 # How to play:
   * node start.js
   * node start.js --noobie